magento/merchdocs/src/customers/account-dashboard-requisition-lists.md

 1. In the sidebar of your account dashboard, choose **My Orders**.

-1. At the top of the order, click **Add to Requisition List**.
-Then, do one of the following:
+1. At the top of the order, click **Add to Requisition List** and do one of the following:

    - Choose an existing requisition list.
    - Create a new requisition list.